ch0ripain/react-context-and-reducer/README.md

 The <code>useReducer()</code> hook takes two arguments:

--A function that contains all the logic for updating the state.
+- A function that contains all the logic for updating the state.
--The initial state value.
+- The initial state value.

 In essence, useReducer is a hook similar to useState, but all state updates are managed in a separate function, providing a more structured way to handle complex state logic.
 ```javascript
 function shoppingCartReducer(state, action) {